Location: Seattle, WA; Washington, DC; or Atlanta, GA

 - Strong ability to approach tasks from a customer service orientation;

 - Experience as a trainer/facilitator both in-person and online desired;

 - Proficiency with Microsoft Office Suite (e.g., Excel, Word and PowerPoint) and grants management systems;

-- Demonstrated ability to operate in a flexible, entrepreneurial, and opportunistic environment;
+- Demonstrated ability to operate in a flexible and entrepreneurial environment;

 - Proven success with large-scale initiatives, change management, and culture shifts;